rsyncOSX/RsyncOSX_archived/README.md

 Working with JSON require to encode and decode the JSON file.
 The tool [JSONExport](https://github.com/Ahmed-Ali/JSONExport) is used to create the required Swift structs ([configurations](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/DecodeConfigJSON.swift), [schedules and logs](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/DecodeScheduleJSON.swift)) for decode JSON file into the approriate Swift structs.

+### Tools used

+The following tools are used inm development:

+- Xcode (the main tool)
+- make to compile new versions in terminal
+- [create-dmg](https://github.com/sindresorhus/create-dmg) to create new releases
+- [periphery](https://github.com/peripheryapp/periphery) to identify unused code
+- [SwiftLint](https://github.com/realm/SwiftLint) to enforce Swift style and conventions
+- [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) for reformatting Swift code

+All the above, except Xcode are installed by using [Homebrew](https://brew.sh/).

 ### Scheduling